If you or one of your clients want to improve their run in a HYROX, (like my client Lisa) or a running race, this article is for you.

 Set 1: Static held positions while running

-1. Running with overhead hold in shoulder flexion: Hold ViPR overhead and stay tall.
+1. Running with Overhead Hold in Shoulder Flexion: Hold ViPR overhead and stay tall.

-2. Running with left laterally flexed: Hold ViPR to the left, challenging side bend.
+2. Running with Left Laterally Flexed: Hold ViPR to the left challenging side bend.

-3. Running with right laterally flexed: Hold ViPR to the right, challenging side bend.
+3. Running with Right Laterally Flexed: Hold ViPR to the Right challenging side bend.

-4. Running with left rotated spine: Hold ViPR around to the left and resist spinning out.
+4. Running with left Rotated Spine: Hold ViPR around to the left and resist spinning out.

-5. Running with right rotated spine: Hold ViPR around to the right and resist spinning out.
+5. Running with right Rotated Spine: Hold ViPR around to the right and resist spinning out.

-Bonus 1: Running with left lateral flexion and right rotation
+Bonus 2 left lateral and right rotation

-Set 2: Moving drills while running
+Set 2 Moving Drills while Running

-6. Running driving overhead shoulder flexing: Keep ViPR overhead and stay tall.
+6. Running driving Overhead Shoulder Flexing : Keep ViPR overhead and stay tall.

-7. Running with left laterally flexing: Keep ViPR driving to the left.
+7. Running with Left Laterally Flexing: Keep ViPR driving to the left

 8. Running with right laterally flexing: Keep ViPR driving to the right.

-9. Running with left rotating: Hold ViPR driving to the left and resist spinning out.
+9. Running with left Rotating: Hold ViPR driving to the left and resist spinning out.

-10. Running with right rotating: Hold ViPR driving to the right and resist spinning out.
+10. Running with right Rotating: Hold ViPR driving to the right and resist spinning out.

-After doing these drills, run without ViPR.
+After doing these drills, run without the ViPR.
 Notice how you stay more upright for longer, with less vertical drop and better control of the landing.
-If you film it, tag me on Instagram so I can reshare it!
+If you film it, tag me in on Instagram so I can reshare it!

-Running without ViPR after drills
+Running without Vipr after drills

-- The core: co-ordination from the landing glute/hamstring through the spine and shoulders.
+- The Core: coordination from the landing glute/hamstring through the spine and shoulders.

-- The deceleration phase: Managing the braking part of each stride through eccentric control.
+- The Deceleration Phase: Managing the braking part of each stride through eccentric control.

-Instead of a tool-first approach, we matched the right drills to her specific needs and used ViPR to resist those movements.
+Instead of a tool-first approach, we matched the right drills to her specific needs and used the ViPR to resist those movements.
 You now have 10 ViPR running drills, each with a clear purpose.
-In the next blog, we will address using ViPR to assist with acceleration.
+In the next blog, we will address using the ViPR to assist with acceleration.

-Thank you for reading and thank you to my client Lisa, who inspired me to do my first HYROX and I loved it.
+Thank you for reading, and thank you to my client Lisa, who inspired me to do my first HYROX and I loved it.

 Joanne Groves is a personal trainer, and course director and educator at Faster Health and Fitness.